A History

 315

-It is likely that the title of Maximus and the diadem were officially
+It is likely that the title of Maximus and the diadem were

 decreed to Constantine by the Senate.
-Constantine celebrated his decennalia
+Constantine celebrated his

 (tenth anniversary) in Rome.
-Hanniballus was born.
+Constantine was consul for the fourth

 316

-The friendship between Constantine and Licinius did not last, though.
-Open
+The friendship between Constantine and Licinius did not last,

 war broke out in 316.
-Two battles were fought, one at Cibalae in Pannonia,
+Two battles were fought, one at Cibalae in

 where Licinius was defeated.
-The second was at Campus Ardiensis in Thrace,
+The second was at Campus Ardiensis in

 where Licinius asked for peace.
-Constantine added Illyricum and Greece
+Constantine added Illyricum and

 to his territories, but left Thrace to Licinius.
-Constantine II was born.
+Constantine II

 317

-The First Civil War ended with a treaty at Sirmium.Crispus and Constantine
+The First Civil War ended with a treaty at Sirmium.Crispus and

-II, sons of Constantine, and Licinius II, son of Licinius, were made Caesars.
+II, sons of Constantine, and Licinius II, son of Licinius, were

 Crispus was made commander of the Roman forces in Gaul.
-Constantius II

 was born this year.